Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I would suggest trying to grow them underground in a basement or other area because I do not know how else to protect them from the awful heat.
 As well, they might need specific nutrients that your soil is just not providing.

 Certain plants are suited for certain areas.
 Never buy or try to grow anything that is not for your area.
-In my area, I can't grow any fruits that need 90 days of very hot weather.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this guide.